legalese/legalese.github.io/doc/dsl.md

 ### Semantic Representation ###

-It should be possible to express in L4 without loss of meaning the semantics of
+It should be possible to express in L4, without loss of meaning, the semantics of
 - a traditional legal contract
 - directors' and members' resolutions
 - legislation and regulations

 A template has free variables.
 An instance has bound variables.

 Templates turn into instances.
-Instances turn into output.
+Instances turn into output, like a PDF.

 ### Model Checking and Verification